Xunnamius/project-utils/README.md

 > [npx][9] can be used: `npx projector ...` (local install) or
 > `npx projector-js ...` (no install).

-- Compatible with most any JavaScript/TypeScript project already using npm
+- Compatible with JavaScript/TypeScript projects already using npm.
-- Presents a unified interface for both polyrepos (normal repos) and monorepos
+- Presents a unified interface for both polyrepos (normal repos) and monorepos.
-  - The `--root` argument, when used in a polyrepo context, refers to the repository root and can usually be omitted
+  - The `--root` argument, when used in a polyrepo context, refers to the repository root and can usually be omitted.
-- Built on the popular open source tooling you're already familiar with
+- Built on popular open source tooling you're likely already familiar with.
-  - The primary components of Projector rely on git, npm (especially [workspaces][56] and [scripts][39]), and [a slightly-divergent semantic-release fork][36]
+  - The primary components of Projector rely on git, npm (i.e. [workspaces][56] and [scripts][39]), and [a slightly-tweaked semantic-release fork][36].
   - Several _highly opinionated_ configurations [are available][49] for
-    TypeScript, webpack, Babel, Jest, and other tools, but you can very easily substitute your own and/or ignore them entirely
+    TypeScript, webpack, Babel, Jest, and other tools, but you can very easily substitute your own and/or ignore them entirely.
+- Uses [lage][76] and [backfill][77] for topologically-ordered concurrent
+  script/task execution and output caching.
+This can be fine tuned on a per-project basis if necessary by modifying the root [`lage.config.js`][78] file.
+See the [Dependency Topology and Script Concurrency][75] section for details.
-- Build one, some, or all packages concurrently (via [webpack][57] or any bundler or compiler)
+- Build one, some, or all packages concurrently (via [webpack][57] or any bundler or compiler).
   > `p build -p pkg-1`\
   > `p build -p pkg-1 -p pkg-2`\
+  > `p build -p 'pkg-*'`\
   > `p build --root`\
   > `p build`
-- Test one, some, or all packages concurrently (via [Jest][10] or any test framework)
+- Test one, some, or all packages concurrently (via [Jest][10] or any test framework).
   > `p test some-specific-test`\
   > `p test --coverage --collectCoverageFrom 'src/**/*.ts*' some-* another-test`\
   > `p test`
-- Release one, some, or all packages concurrently (all-or-nothing), including automatic commit-based changelog and documentation generation along with cross-dependency version synchronization (via [semantic-release-atam][36])
+- Release one, some, or all packages concurrently (all-or-nothing), including automatic commit-based changelog and documentation generation along with cross-dependency version synchronization (via [semantic-release-atam][36]).
   > `p publish -p pkg-1`\
   > `p publish -p pkg-1 -p pkg-2 -p pkg-3`\
   > `p publish`
-- Update the dependencies (and/or dev dependencies) of one, some, or all packages (via [npm-check-updates][12])
+- Update the dependencies (and/or dev dependencies) of one, some, or all packages (via [npm-check-updates][12]).
   > `p update -p pkg-1`\
   > `p update -p pkg-1 -p pkg-2`\
   > `p update --no-commits -p pkg-1 -p pkg-3`\
   > `p update --root`\
   > `p update --doctor`\
   > `p update`
-- Run npm scripts for one, some, or all packages (via [npm-run-script][39])
+- Run npm scripts for one, some, or all packages (via [npm-run-script][39]).
   > `p run -p pkg-1 npm-script-in-pkg`\
   > `p run -p pkg-1 -p pkg-2 npm-script-in-pkgs`\
   > `p run --root npm-script-at-root-only`\
   > `p run npm-script-at-root-and-in-every-pkg`
-- Run arbitrary npm commands for one, some, or all packages
+- Run arbitrary npm commands for one, some, or all packages.
   > `p -p pkg-1 npm info`\
   > `p -p pkg-1 -p pkg-2 npm list --depth=1`\
   > `p --root npm audit`\
   > `p npm show`
-- Manage both individual and shared dependencies across packages (via npm workspaces and `package.json`)
+- Manage both individual and shared dependencies across packages (via npm workspaces and `package.json`).
   > `p install -p pkg-1`\
   > `p install -p pkg-1 -p pkg-2`\
-  > `p install -p pkg-1 -p pkg-3 some-package some-other-package`\
+  > `p install -p 'pkg-*' -p ppkkgg some-package some-other-package`\
   > `p install --root --save-dev new-package-installed-to-root`\
   > `p install new-package-installed-to-root-and-every-pkg`\
   > `p install`
-- Create new projects from scratch, or from a [custom template][13]
+- Create new projects from scratch, or from a [custom template][13].
   > `p create new-project`\
   > `p create --monorepo new-project`\
   > `p create new-project --using /some/path/to/template`\
   > `p create new-project --monorepo --using https://github.com/some-user/some-repo`
-- Add new packages (only when the current working directory is a monorepo)
+- Add new packages (only when the current working directory is a monorepo).
   > `p create new-package`\
   > `p create new-package --using /some/path/to/template`\
   > `p create new-package --using https://github.com/some-user/some-repo`
-- Rename projects and/or packages, updating metadata where necessary
+- Rename projects and/or packages, updating metadata where necessary.
   > `p rename --root new-name-at-root-pkg-json`\
   > `p rename pkg-1 pkg-1-new-name`
-- List project and package metadata (especially useful for monorepos)
+- List project and package metadata (especially useful for monorepos).
   > `p list`
-- Plug-and-play Continuous Integration (CI) and Continuous Deployment (CD) support (via GitHub Actions and Dependabot)
+- Plug-and-play Continuous Integration (CI) and Continuous Deployment (CD) support (via GitHub Actions and Dependabot).
-  - See the [`projector-pipeline` marketplace Action][14]
+  - See the [`projector-pipeline` marketplace Action][14].
-- Hook into the Projector runtime life cycle with your own "plugins"
+- Hook into the Projector runtime life cycle with your own "plugins".
-  - Projector will call an [npm script][39] (à la `npm run an-npm-script`) [with a well-defined name][40] whenever an interesting event occurs
+  - Projector will call an [npm script][39] (à la `npm run an-npm-script`) [with a well-defined name][40] whenever an interesting event occurs.
-- Robust debugging output (via [debug][15])
+- Robust synchronized debugging output (via [debug][15]).
+  - `DEBUG=projector` to view a subset of debug output from Projector itself.
-  - `DEBUG=projector:<package-id>` to view a specific package's output
+  - `DEBUG=projector:<package-id>` to view an even finer subset of debug output from Projector itself.
-  - `DEBUG=projector:<package-id>:all` or `DEBUG=projector:all` to view all
+  - `DEBUG=projector:all` to view all debug output Projector generates (potentially _very_ verbose).
-    output (including potentially very verbose output)
-  - Debug output can be piped to a file if desired
+  - Debug output can be piped to a file if desired.

 > See [`@projector-js/cli`][22] for all available CLI commands.

-> 🚧 🚧 Projector is still in its infancy!
-Check out the [public roadmap][72] to
-> see the status of each feature.

 ## Terminology